Releases

 release | release | Always latest build |

-Upstream Tracking
+Upstream tracking

 The upstream Immich version is recorded in branding/config.json under upstream.version.
 This is updated during rebases and included in GitHub Release notes.

 The mobile app checks that its major version matches the server's major version at login.
-Since branding stamps the same Gallery version into both the server package.json and mobile pubspec.yaml, this check passes for production builds.
+Since branding stamps the same Gallery version into both the server package.json and the mobile pubspec.yaml, this check passes for production builds.
 In local dev, both report the upstream version, so the check also passes.